Catalina is a media and journalism graduate from the Erasmus University Rotterdam, and an avid write...

-(the bullet is through the church)
+(The bullet is through the church)

 › Weten waar Abraham de mosterd haalt

-(to know where Abraham gets the mustard from)
+(To know where Abraham gets the mustard from)

 The saying basically means to be informed and up-to-date on a particular issue.
-The meaning is supposed to originate from the Old Testament, namely the chapter when Abraham prepares for the sacrifice of his son by gathering firewood, known as mustaards, a word which evolved over time into the similarly pronounced mosterd.
+The meaning is supposed to originate from the Old Testament, namely the chapter when Abraham is preparing for the sacrifice of his son by gathering firewood, known as mustaards, a word which evolved over time into the similarly pronounced mosterd.

 › Paarse krokodil